 Mohamed Al Moosa

 Mohamed is an advocate for business as a force for good.
-He has experience in social business mentorship and in developing and delivering easy to follow business lectures for underprivileged and refugee youth.
+He has experience in social business mentorship corporate intrapreneurship and innovation.
+He works as a data strategy manager at C3, an impact accelerator based out of Dubai that supports startups to build a more sustainable, diverse and equitable future.
 Mohamed has a masters in e-Business Management from the University of Warwick and a Bachelors in Communication from the American University in Dubai.
-He is currently pursuing a CFA and hopes to one day be part of a movement to support startups that aim to build a more sustainable, diverse and equitable future.